Ōban Star-Racers: Media & merchandise

 An art book including a presentation of the Ōban universe & characters, as well as an interview of the creator on the development and production process of the series in Paris and Tokyo, was published in France in March 2009 by publisher Carabas.
 An English version of the art book was released by Titan Books in November 2009.
 A novel adaptation was also published in France at the end of 2008 by publisher Hachette.

 A vinyl collector figure of Molly (8 inch) has been released by Muttpop in June 2008.
 Several special limited editions have followed since.

 Volume 1 of an original soundtrack for the series is also on sale, as well as two series of three collectible T-shirts available from the Oban Fan Shop.
 The full version of "Waratteta" was included on Yoko Kanno & The Seatbelts's album, "Space Bio Charge", released on May 27, 2009.

 An Ōban Star-Racers flash based panEuropean multiplayer game was created by Little Loud in 2006 and was a Flash Forward Finalist.
 A mobile phone game, produced by Sav!
 The World, was made by award-winning game studio DeValley Entertainment.
-According to the series' official fansite, there was to be a video game based on the series to be made for the Nintendo DS, Before the game was unreleased being stolen for unknown reasons.
 A PC game developed by Sky Isle Studios, titled Ōban Star-Racers: Chance to Shine, is currently in development.
 The studio previously released an Ōban Star-Racers-themed game titled Ōban Dreams within the Dreams game creation software for PlayStation 4 on December 4, 2021, which attracted Oban's creator's Attention.

 During Ōban Star-Racerss 15th Anniversary event held in Paris on December 4, 2021, Sav!
 The World announced it would launch a Kickstarter campaign for a region-free Blu-Ray release of the series.

 The campaign ran between February 1 and March 8, 2022, meeting its initial target of €30,000 within an hour and raising a total of €377,056 (approximatively 410,000 US dollars).

 The blu-rays were released at the beginning of 2023 in both regular and collector editions.
 Both versions include all 26 episodes restored in their original 1080p, 24 frames per second, 4/3 format (never released until now); 11 original dubs (French 5.1, English 5.1, Japanese, German, Russian, Latin Spanish, Latin Portuguese, Italian, Dutch, Turkish and Polish); English and French subtitle, and numerous bonuses.
 The collector Edition presents the 5 discs in a 5 panel Digipak together with a 120 pages hardcover mini artbook, collector cards and a poster.
 A limited numbered edition also included additional digital rewards as well as a pin and a collectible 15th anniversary medal.